vespa-engine/documentation/en/llms-in-vespa.md

 After setting up the client connections above, you can use them for various tasks such as retrieval-augmented generation.
 To do this, you need to set up the searchers or document processors that will use them.
-A simple searcher that uses the client component is the `LLMSearcher`, which can be set up like this:
+An example of a simple searcher that uses the client component is the `LLMSearcher`, which can be set up like this:

 ```
 <services version="1.0">